-Federal tax laws set limits on the amount of benefits you can receive from a "qualified" governmental pension plan such as LAFPP.
+Federal tax laws set limits on the amount of benefits you can receive from a qualified governmental pension plan such as LAFPP (Section 415(b) of the Internal Revenue Code).

-If you became a member of LAFPP on or after July 1, 1996, the Final Average Salary used to determine the benefits provided by Tier 5 will be subject to limitations outlined in sections of the Internal Revenue Code.
+In addition, the Final Average Salary used to determine the benefits provided by Tier 6 will be subject to the limitations outlined in Section 401(a)(17) of the Internal Revenue Code.

 These limits may affect certain highly compensated employees, certain members receiving disability benefits, and certain survivor pensions.